-• Improving Knowledge Management for Increasing Educational Achievement project: the objectives of this project are to increase educational achievement in core subjects by improving English skills and giving learning media to schools, to help students learn to research and analyze information, and to encourage Thai kids to have reading and life-long learning habits.
+Improving Knowledge Management for Increasing Educational Achievement project: the objectives of this project are to increase educational achievement in core subjects by improving English skills and giving learning media to schools, to help students learn to research and analyze information, and to encourage Thai kids to have reading and life-long learning habits.
 These are basis for schools to change their directions and to improve their ways of teaching with creativity.

 In 2014, the total number of schools joining this project was 120.
-60,581 books and other learning media were donated to 25,977 students in 120 schools, worth of THB 7.93 million
+60,581 books and other learning media were donated to 25,977 students in 120 schools, worth of THB 7.93 million In 2015, the total number of schools joining this project was 58.
+46,464 books and other learning media were donated to 13,694 students in 120 schools, worth of THB 7.6 million

-Only in 2015, there are 58 educational institutions or 13,694 students joining this project.
-46,464 books and other learning media were donated to the following schools, worth of THB 7.6 MB.
+Only in 2016, there are 235 educational institutions or 74,030 students joining this project.
+184,596 books and other learning media were donated to the following schools, worth of THB 42 MB.

-- With collaboration with Narathiwat Primary Educational Service Area Office II, 43 educational institutions or 6,722 students joining the project. - 2.
-With collaboration with Kalyanamitra Schools, 15 educational institutions or 6,972 students joining the project.
+- With collaboration with Narathiwat Primary Educational Service Area Office II, 93 educational institutions or 20,867 students joining the project. - 2.
+With collaboration with Petchaboon Primary Educational Service Area Office II, 60 educational institutions or 9,240 students joining the project. - 3.
+With collaboration with Kalyanamitra Schools, 82 educational institutions or 43,923 students joining the project.